 In response to the novel coronavirus (COVID-19) pandemic, the Health Care Authority and the federal government have changed some rules around your Medical FSA and DCAP.
-They are also allowing a limited open enrollment opportunity in July 2020 where you can make changes to some of your PEBB benefits.
 These changes are described below.

 If you have any questions, please call or email Navia Benefit Solutions at (800) 669-3539 or firstname.lastname@example.org.

 - Have any 2019 Medical Flexible Spending Arrangement (FSA) deadlines changed?